HBPol/rag-trader/api/README.md

 # RAGTrader API

-This package houses the FastAPI application and related services for the RAGTrader platform.
-The implementation will evolve in later issues; for now we focus on configuration plumbing and health/readiness scaffolding to enable TDD for subsequent tasks.
+This package houses the FastAPI application and supporting services for the RAGTrader platform.
+It currently bundles the database helpers, Alembic migration CLI, and the health/readiness endpoints that keep ingestion pipelines operational while the broader implementation evolves.

 ## Configuration Summary